shwethaj1104/AWS_study_material/AMI.md

 ![image](https://user-images.githubusercontent.com/107784718/212532418-cf877a31-50af-4aff-936c-430aa89f2ba8.png)

-go to images- AMIs - you can see your AMI there
+Go to images- AMIs - you can see your AMI there

 to launch instances using AMI
 instance- luanch instance- go to my AMI's tab- select your AMI from dropdown